alexanderdou/alexanderdou.github.io/_posts/2021-12-28-bugs-bugs-bugs.md

 ----

 This is a great story.
-It reminds me of Sam, and how one day, there were just... big foam boards all around the office.
+It reminds me of [Designer], and how one day, there were just... big foam boards all around the office.
 Sam said, “I had trouble visualizing the flow and logic of what we were talking about \[we were discussing the Product Principle of whether or not Explorations should spin off their own Dataset or not], so I just printed them out.”

 I don't know where she got the foam board.
 I don't know how late she was at the office pinning all of this stuff together.
 But she did it.